JimmyKristensen/SocialVibesProject-frontend/README.md

 #### - Ionic CLI (Version Used: 7.1.1) / Ionic Framework (Version Used: 7.5.3)
 #### - Recommend using Visual Studio Code to run it
 #### - Typescript (Version Used: 5.0.4)
+This is import are for chatroom
+#### npm install ngx-socket-io --force
 These 2 imports to make sure events work
-#### npm install ngx-socket-io --force
 #### npm install @capacitor/google-maps --legacy-peer-deps
 #### npm install @capacitor/geolocation --legacy-peer-deps